Aliases for CREBBP Gene

 This gene is ubiquitously expressed and is involved in the transcriptional coactivation of many different transcription factors.
 First isolated as a nuclear protein that binds to cAMP-response element binding protein (CREB), this gene is now known to play critical roles in embryonic development, growth control, and homeostasis by coupling chromatin remodeling to transcription factor recognition.
 The protein encoded by this gene has intrinsic histone acetyltransferase activity and also acts as a scaffold to stabilize additional protein interactions with the transcription complex.
 This protein acetylates both histone and non-histone proteins.
 This protein shares regions of very high sequence similarity with protein p300 in its bromodomain, cysteine-histidine-rich regions, and histone acetyltransferase domain.
 Mutations in this gene cause Rubinstein-Taybi syndrome (RTS).
 Chromosomal translocations involving this gene have been associated with acute myeloid leukemia.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Feb 2009]

 GeneCards Summary for CREBBP Gene

 CREBBP (CREB Binding Protein) is a Protein Coding gene.
-Diseases associated with CREBBP include rubinstein-taybi syndrome and rubinstein-taybi syndrome due to crebbp mutations.
-Among its related pathways are Adherens junction and cAMP signaling pathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
-An important paralog of this gene is BRD3.
+Diseases associated with CREBBP include Rubinstein-Taybi Syndrome 1 and Menke-Hennekam Syndrome 1.
+Among its related pathways are Initiation of transcription and translation elongation at the HIV-1 LTR and TP53 Regulates Transcription of Cell Death Genes.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription factor binding.
+An important paralog of this gene is EP300.

 UniProtKB/Swiss-Prot for CREBBP Gene